zenml-io/zenml/docs/book/mlops_stacks/alerters/overview.md

 component using `zenml alerter register <MY_ALERTER>` and then add it to your stack with `zenml stack register ... -al <MY_ALERTER>`.

-Afterward, you can simply import the integrations alerter steps and use them in your pipeline.
+Afterward, you can import the integrations alerter steps and use them in your pipeline.

 Since these steps expect a string message as input (which needs to be the